Berwick - North

 Berwick - North has a typical household mix, with a lower-than-average median household size

-Family households account for 74.8% of all households, including 36.3% couples with children, 27.7% couples without children, and 10.1% single parent families.
-Non-family households make up the remaining 25.2%, with lone person households at 23.5% and group households comprising 1.7%.
-The median household size is 2.6 people, smaller than the Greater Melbourne average of 2.9.
+Family households constitute 74.8% of all households, including 36.3% couples with children, 27.7% couples without children, and 10.1% single parent families.
+Non-family households comprise the remaining 25.2%, with lone person households at 23.5% and group households making up 1.7%.
+The median household size is 2.6 people, which is smaller than the Greater Melbourne average of 2.9.

 Frequently Asked Questions - Households